As you are working on the Internet, you most certainly want to keep a certain level of security for yourself and your website.

 A rather important point about your backups.
 Since your server may end up being compromised (i.e. once you had a hacker on your server, you really can’t tell whether he’s gone or whether he’s going to use your server as a bot,) having your backups on that server won’t help you restore your website on another server.
 Those backups are also compromised.

 That being said, having backups on your own server is useful in case you mess up; because you’re not likely to also mess up your backups.
 Outside of that, I very strongly suggest that you make sure to keep backups on a 3rd party computer or your server at home if you have such.
-As I mentioned above, you can start with Dropbox since it is free up to 2Gb of data which will be just fine for quite a few of your Niche Websites.
+As I mentioned above, you can start with Dropbox since it’s free for up to 2Gb of data, which will be just fine for quite a few of your Niche Websites.

 My first inclination toward this one is: don’t.